What is a humanist wedding?

 Humanist Ceremonies has been providing non-religious ceremonies since 1896.
 It trains and accredits a limited number of celebrants per year.
 All new celebrants are assigned an experienced mentor and there is a large network of celebrants that help each other with advice and suggestions.
 This means that you can be assured of the high quality of the service of your celebrant.
 In addition, professional indemnity and public liability insurance mean that if I trip up during the ceremony, and knock over your 5 tiered wedding cake, then I’m insured for the accident.
 It also means that if I were hit by a bus, the large Humanist Ceremonies’ network would be able to find an accredited celebrant as a good substitute.
 I hope that neither of these imagined accidents ever happens but it’s reassuring to know that there is a central body which you can contact.

-Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me as many questions as you like, regarding humanism, or my work as a celebrant, so you can decide if you wish to proceed with me for your ceremony.
+Firstly, we have an initial meeting (in person, on the telephone or via Skype), where you can ask me as many questions as you like, regarding humanism, or my work as a celebrant, or your wedding, so you can decide if you wish to proceed with me for your ceremony.

 We’ll talk about your wishes for your perfect ceremony, your personalities, perhaps your story (how you met, the proposal, what you love about each other).
 We can also consider the ways in which we can make your ceremony inclusive.
 You may want suggestions for songs, rituals or readings, which I can research for you.
 You may want advice with the venue, or location, or the registrar, all of with which I can help.

-Having all this to hand, I’ll then write the first draft of your wedding script.
+Having done the research and consulted with you at length, I’ll write the first draft of your wedding script.

 You can ask for as many changes, amendments or further suggestions to this draft as you like.
 This is your wedding ceremony, your script, your day.